watson/npm-dependency-db/README.md

 ### Upgrading from previous versions

+#### Version 5

+If you are upgrading from version 5, you need to completely purge the cache by deleting the entire `~/.npm-dependency-db` directory and reimport everything by running `npm-dependency-db --update`.

 #### Version 4

 If you are upgrading from version 4, you should reset the dependency-db